jalapeno-sdn/jalapeno-lab/README.md

 sudo brctl addbr <bridge_name in xml>
 sudo virsh start <router_name>
 ```
-The script and the xml files wil build this topology:
+The script and the xml files wil build R00 - R03 in this reference topology:

 ![Topology](topology.png "topology")